navi004/BlueQuery/README.md

 The Argo program operates a global array of ~4,000 autonomous profiling floats that measure temperature, salinity, and pressure throughout the world's oceans.
 Data is freely available via the [Argo Data Management](https://argo.ucsd.edu/data/) portal.

+> **Note**: Due to file size constraints, `incois_floats_combined.xlsx` contains a representative sample of the processed INCOIS subset.
+The full dataset was used during development and model training.

 ### Index Catalog Files

 The Argo system provides global index catalog files that act as a data discovery layer — listing all available NetCDF profile files without requiring full dataset downloads.